Mad Dog Time: Cameo appearances

-The writer-director's father, Joey Bishop, is seen briefly and speaks one word: "Hello."
-His character runs Gottlieb's Mortuary; Gottlieb being Bishop's real name.
+The writer-director's father, Joey Bishop, is briefly seen and speaks one word: "Hello".
+His character runs Gottlieb's Mortuary ("Gottlieb" being Bishop's real name).

 Richard Pryor appears as Gottlieb's sidekick, Jimmy the Grave Digger.
-Despite his character being mentioned throughout the film, he is in only one scene, and speaks a few lines.
+Despite his character being mentioned throughout the film, he is in only one scene and speaks few lines.
+It is Pryor's second-to-last film appearance.
 He is shown in a wheelchair, and his voice is garbled.
 His physical deterioration was obvious at the time the film was made.
-This would be Pryor's second to last film appearance.

 One scene irrelevant to the plot features Rob Reiner as a limo driver, explaining his humorous philosophy on life to Dreyfuss.
 Reiner and Larry Bishop were once professional comedy partners.